 Reproduction, Babies, and Lifespan

 Mollusks reproduce sexually.
 Depending on the species, fertilization may be external or internal.
-There are even hermaphrodites, such as snails, with male and female gametes in them.
+There are even hermaphroditic species, such as snails, which have both male and female gametes.
 All female mollusks produce eggs.
-While some have live births, others lay their eggs externally.
+While some give live birth, others lay their eggs externally.
 The eggs may hatch into a smaller replica of their parents or a worm-like larva at first.

-The lifespan of mollusks ranges from one to 41 years.
-Most gastropods live for about a year, with a few exceptions.
-Many cephalopods complete their life cycle within one to three years, while the average lifespan of bivalves is three years.
+The lifespan of mollusks varies widely: most gastropods live for about a year, many cephalopods complete their life cycle within one to three years, while some bivalves can live for several decades or even over 100 years.

 Population

-The population of mollusks is very abundant.
+Mollusks are very abundant.
 There are about 85,000 living species in this phylum alone.
 However, the population of many species is currently declining.
-This is a result of over-exploitation, pollution, and habitat modification.
+This decline is a result of over-exploitation, pollution, and habitat modification.
 Climate change is also contributing to the decline of the mollusks.
 Even though many mollusks have a thriving population, the population of some freshwater species is currently under threat.

 Sources